pcatalini/Assembly-2048/README.md

     2048.EXE
     ```
 ## Other informations
-### The performance can be increased by typing the keys `Ctrl+f12` or decrease using `Ctrl+f11`, I recomanded to decrease velocity at least once to check what is happening on the screen during the screen print process
+The performance can be increased by typing the keys `Ctrl+f12` or decrease using `Ctrl+f11`, it is recommended to decrease velocity at least once to check what is happening on the screen during the screen print process

-### Enjoy!